dc-js/dc.graph.js/docs/api-latest.md

 returned by the `ordering` function, by creating separation constraints using the specified `gap`.
-* 'circle' - (experimental) the nodes will be placed in a circle using "wheel" constraints as described in
+* 'circle' - (experimental) the nodes will be placed in a circle using "wheel" edge lengths similar to those described in
 [Scalable, Versatile, and Simple Constrained Graph Layout](http://www.csse.monash.edu.au/~tdwyer/Dwyer2009FastConstraints.pdf)
-*Although this is not as performant or stable as might be desired, it may work for simple cases.*
+*Although this is not as performant or stable as might be desired, it may work for simple cases.
+In particular, it should use edge length *constraints*, which don't yet exist in cola.js.*

 Because it is tedious to write code to generate constraints for a graph, **dc.graph.js** also includes a [constraint generator](#dc_graph+constraint_pattern) to produce this constrain function, specifying the constraints themselves in a graph.